EDUCATION

 In the tea-growing belt of Chowdarigach, West Bengal, where poverty, illiteracy, and child labor persist across generations, Vincentian Social Services launched Sona Lipi (Golden Letters)—a community-based education initiative for children aged 6 to 15 years.

 Despite the Right to Education Act, dropout rates remain high in this region due to poor infrastructure, alcoholism, low adult literacy, and economic hardship.
-Many children end up working in plantations rather than attending school, while most adults still depend on thumb impressions—a visible sign of educational exclusion.
+Many children end up working in tea plantations rather than attending school.

 Program Goals

-- Establish village learning centers for academic support and life skill development
+- Establish village learning centers for academic support and life skill development.

 What Happens on the Ground